 - Public buildings and services

-On particularly cold and windy days, you can seek refuge in one of the open wineries.
-Santorini`s ascendancy over the Greek wine scene is widely recognized by wine experts around the world.
-No wine list from New York to London is considered complete without at least one Santorini label, as world-class sommeliers rain praise once reserved for classic French regions like Burgundy or Loire on the island`s wine, and every producer runs out of stock within a few months of each new release.
+On unusually cold and windy days, you can seek refuge in one of the open wineries.
+Santorini’s ascendancy over the Greek wine scene is widely recognized by wine experts around the world.
+No wine list from New York to London is considered complete without at least one Santorini label.
+As world-class sommeliers, rain praise once reserved for classic French regions like Burgundy or Loire on the island’s wine, and every producer runs out of stock within a few months of each new release.

-As with every major success, there is, of course, no single factor that caused it.
-In the case of Santorini, contributing elements include its terroir; the incredible native Assyrtiko grape and the style of wines it yields; the reliability of that style; the limited yield; the high average quality; and conditions on the global wine scene.
-What`s more, the island`s own incredible beauty and popularity, makes it a thriving wine tourism market
+As with every significant success, there is, of course, no single factor that caused it.
+In Santorini’s case, contributing elements include its terroir; the great native Assyrtiko grape and the style of wines it yields; the reliability of that style; the limited yield; the high average quality; and conditions on the global wine scene.
+What’s more, the island’s own incredible beauty and popularity make it a thriving wine tourism market.

 Helpful hints when visiting Santorini in Winter